open-neuromorphic/open-neuromorphic.github.io/content/workshops/c-dnn-and-c-transformer-ann-and-snn-for-the-best-of-both-worlds/index.md

 experience_tags: ["researcher", "advanced"]
 expertise_tags: ["digital-hardware", "machine-learning", "snn", "algorithms-learning"]
 field_of_application_tags: ["consumer-electronics", "iot"]
+content_source: "talk-summary"
 summary_points:
   - "C-DNN architecture achieves hybrid processing, dynamically routing workloads to CNN or SNN cores based on spike sparsity."
   - "The hybrid approach increases energy efficiency by 51.3% compared to previous state-of-the-art inference processors."
-  - "C-Transformer extends this architecture to Large Language Models (LLMs), introducing homogeneous cores to prevent utilization drops."
-  - "Output spike speculation in C-Transformer reduces computation energy by predicting and skipping redundant integrate-and-fire operations."
+  - "C-Transformer addresses LLMs, using homogeneous cores that dynamically switch between multiplication and accumulation modes."
+  - "It achieves 32% lower energy for models with twice the parameters, and 72.2% lower energy for equivalently sized models."
 ---

 Sangyeob Kim from KAIST outlines the development of the C-DNN processor and its successor, the C-Transformer, demonstrating how mixing Artificial Neural Networks (ANNs) and Spiking Neural Networks (SNNs) drastically improves energy efficiency.
 The C-DNN architecture relies on a dynamic workload allocator that assigns data with high spike sparsity to SNN cores and denser data to CNN cores.
-This hybrid approach achieved 51.3% higher energy efficiency for object recognition workloads than prior state-of-the-art processors.
-Extending this technique to large language models, the C-Transformer architecture addresses the massive computational overhead of LLMs, reducing energy consumption by 30% to 72% and making on-device deployment highly viable.
+Extending this technique to large language models, the C-Transformer architecture addresses the massive computational overhead of LLMs, drastically reducing energy consumption and making on-device deployment highly viable.

 ## Key Takeaways
 - **C-DNN architecture achieves hybrid processing, dynamically routing workloads to CNN or SNN cores based on spike sparsity.**
 - **The hybrid approach increases energy efficiency by 51.3% compared to previous state-of-the-art inference processors.**
-- **C-Transformer extends this architecture to Large Language Models (LLMs), introducing homogeneous cores to prevent utilization drops.**
-- **Output spike speculation in C-Transformer reduces computation energy by predicting and skipping redundant integrate-and-fire operations.**
+- **C-Transformer addresses LLMs, using homogeneous cores that dynamically switch between multiplication and accumulation modes.**
+- **It achieves 32% lower energy for models with twice the parameters, and 72.2% lower energy for equivalently sized models.**

 ## Workshop Format & Takeaways